 The bad news?
 Is the same thing.

-How are you supposed to choose one for your family?
+How are you supposed to choose the best one for your family?

 I’m going to help you sift through the market for allowance apps for kids, plus the best app for tracking chores and allowance for YOUR household (not to mention, tracking the purchases your child makes – it turns out using an app makes it VERY easy for you to see every single transaction your child makes).